How Long Does Fentanyl Stay in Urine?

 This means that individuals taking these drugs may show positive fentanyl results on a drug test for longer.
 It’s essential to inform medical professionals of all medications being taken to ensure accurate drug screenings.

 Additionally, the pH level of urine can also affect the detection time.
-The ideal pH level for drug detection is between 6 and 8.
 Urine that is too acidic or alkaline can affect the detection time of drugs, including fentanyl.
 Being sick or having a urinary tract infection can also impact the pH level of urine and affect the detection time.

 Types of Drug Tests For Detecting Fentanyl